LHNCBC/metamaplite/README.md

     en-sent.bin.path=<location of en-sent.bin>

-Modify metamaplite.sh to set the location of the model file.
-To run the test application use the script metamaplite.sh
+Modify metamaplite.sh to set the location of the model file and then run it.

 ## Usage